Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(a) A managed care plan shall establish and maintain an internal grievance process with two levels of review and an expedited internal grievance process by which an enrollee or a health care provider, with the written consent of the enrollee, shall be able to file a written grievance regarding the denial of payment for a health care service.
-An enrollee who consents to the filing of a grievance by a health care provider under this section may not file a separate grievance.
+(a) An MA or CHIP managed care plan shall establish and maintain an internal grievance process with one level of review and an expedited internal grievance process by which an enrollee, an enrollee's authorized representative or a health care provider, with the written consent of the enrollee or the enrollee's authorized representative, shall be able to file a written grievance regarding the denial of payment for a health care service.
+An enrollee or an enrollee's authorized representative who consents to the filing of a grievance by a health care provider under this section may not file a separate grievance.

-(b) The internal grievance process shall consist of an initial review that includes all of the following:
+(b) The internal grievance process shall consist of a review that includes all of the following:

-(1) A review by one or more persons selected by the managed care plan who did not previously participate in the decision to deny payment for the health care service.
+(1) A review by three or more persons selected by the MA or CHIP managed care plan who did not previously participate in the decision to deny payment for the health care service.

-(d) Any initial review or second level review conducted under this section shall include a licensed physician, or, where appropriate, an approved licensed psychologist, in the same or similar specialty that typically manages or consults on the health care service.
+(c) A review conducted under this section shall include a licensed physician or, where appropriate, a licensed psychologist or licensed dentist, in the same or similar specialty that typically manages or consults on the health care service.

-(e) Should the enrollee's life, health or ability to regain maximum function be in jeopardy, an expedited internal grievance process shall be available, which shall include a requirement that a decision with appropriate notification to the enrollee and health care provider be made within forty-eight (48) hours of the filing of the expedited grievance.
+(e) Should the enrollee's life, health or ability to regain maximum function be in jeopardy, an expedited internal grievance process shall be available which shall include a requirement that a decision with appropriate notification to the enrollee, enrollee's authorized representative and health care provider be made within forty-eight (48) hours of the filing of the expedited grievance.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.